stfc/PSyclone/doc/developers.rst

 A simple continuous dof example is given below for the same mesh as before.
 In this case dofs are on cell edges in the horizontal and there are 10 cells in a column.
-Again we only show the bottom cells and their corresponding dof values.
-As explained earlier the dof numbers increase up the column contigiously, so the dof numbered 1 has a dof in the cell above it with value 2, the cell above that has a dof with value 3 etc.
+Again we only show the bottom cells and their corresponding dof indices.
+As explained earlier, the dof indices increase contiguously up the column, so the cell above the cell containing dof index 1 contains dof index 2 and the cell above that contains dof index 3 etc.

 .. image:: dofs_cont_global.png
 	   :width: 140

-As already explained, when the distributed memory option is switched on in the dynamo0.3 api (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
+As already explained, when the distributed memory option is switched on in the dynamo0.3 api (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries.

-In the example below we ignore the adding of halo cells and just look at the partitioning of cells amongst processors (with the same mesh and 2 partitions as shown earlier).
+In the example below we ignore the additional halo cells and just look at the partitioning of cells amongst processors (with the same mesh and 2 partitions as shown earlier).
 It can be seen that the dofs shared between cells which are on different partitions now need to be